Are you worried about finding a bald spot on your guinea pig?

-One may only consider guinea pigs high maintenance when you consider how much time you have to spend with them.
+One may only consider guinea pigs high maintenance when considering how much time you spend with them.

 It also takes longer to clean up after them as their hygiene is of the utmost importance.

 It can be alarming if you do not know why as a pet owner.

-Then you should monitor for the signs and symptoms to find out if it is something worse like an infection.
+Then you should monitor for the signs and symptoms to find out if it is something worse, like an infection.

 Barbering is the pulling out of guinea pigs’ hair, typically done by other guinea pigs or themselves.

 The causes are usually boredom (when it is self-inflicted) or maybe a behavioral problem if your guinea pig does it to others.

 A good way to go about it is the addition of some good-quality hay.

 Furthermore, keeping an eye on their everyday habits is also an excellent way to nip the problem in the bud.

 Another reason why your guinea pig has bald spots is pregnancy.

-During pregnancy, and especially during the later stages, sows can experience thinning of hair or even hair loss.
+During pregnancy, especially during the later stages, sows can experience hair thinning or even hair loss.

 It is completely normal, and if your guinea pig is experiencing bald spots during pregnancy, you need not worry.

-Functional Cystic Ovaries
+3. Functional Cystic Ovaries

 A functional cystic ovary is a sac that can form on a sow’s ovary during or after ovulation.

 So, this can be a contributing factor to why your guinea pig may have a bald spot.

 One reason your guinea pig may be experiencing bald spots, particularly on the head or behind the ears, could be fungal infections.

 Fungal infections appear as ringworms and majorly affect the face, so you may notice bald spots on the head.

 If the bald spots are behind the ears, it is not necessarily a fungal infection.

-It should only be a cause of concern if the skin behind the ears appears red and inflamed.
+So it should only be a cause of concern if the skin behind the ears appears red and inflamed.

-Furthermore, you should keep a reasonable distance from other animals and humans alike as infections can spread by contact.
+Furthermore, you should keep a reasonable distance from other animals and humans since infections can spread by contact.